[Read time: about 3 minutes]

 1. Improves cognitive function

-human study found that middle aged adults ages 40 to 60 had improved working memory by the 3-hour point after consuming American ginseng.
+A human study found that middle aged adults ages 40 to 60 had improved working memory by the 3-hour point after consuming American ginseng.
 Previous studies showed these cognitive benefits for younger people, but scientists wanted to see if benefits extended to older populations.

 Animal studies show American ginseng to be a promising agent to improve learning and memory function in mice with Alzheimer’s symptoms.